Richard-Shimada/Hypothesis-Testing-with-Insurance-Data/README.md

-Impact of region, gender on insurance charges
+Tests of significance of region, gender, and tobacco usage on insurance charges.